FriendsOfMDT/PSD/Documentation/PowerShell Deployment - Installation Guide.md

 ## PSD Installation Overview
 The PSD installation script is used to either create a new, or extend an existing MDT deployment share.
 It is also possible to use the Hydration script on a new server to setup a PSD lab environment.
 For the Hydration scenario, check out the Hydration Kit Installation document.

-> WARNING: We strongly recommend that you create a new deployment share for PSD, and copy an existing resources (applications, driversr, images) to it.
-Once a de ployment share is extended with MDT, standard MDT task sequences will no longer work!
+> WARNING: We strongly recommend that you create a new deployment share for PSD, and copy an existing resources (applications, drivers, images) to it.
+Once a deployment share is extended with MDT, standard MDT task sequences will no longer work!

 ## PSD Installer Supported Configurations

 The PSD installer has been tested on the following:

 Server operating systems